HadilHelali/Profile/README.md

   ## :woman_technologist: About Me :

- - :telescope: I’m an Aspiring Software Engineer and contributing to frontend and backend for building web and mobile applications.
+ - :telescope: I’m an aspiring data engineer looking to enhance and elevate my technical and soft skills.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring technical content writing and scientific research papers.

-- :zap: In my free time, I learn about new technologies and create designs for mobile applications.
+- :zap: In my free time, I learn about new technologies and create designs.

 ## :hammer_and_wrench: Languages and Tools :
 <div>